-If the royals know one thing, it's fashion and their engagement rings are no exception!
-We like to credit Wallis Simpson, the wife of Prince Edward (and the reason he abdicated the British throne), with starting the colored engagement ring trend.
-Since her, we've seen royals—and celebrities—opt for ruby rings, sapphire stones, and even orange diamonds.
+If the royals know one thing, it's jewelry, and their engagement rings are no exception.
+We like to credit Wallis Simpson, the wife of Prince Edward (and the reason he abdicated the British throne), for starting the colored engagement ring trend.
+Since her, we've seen royals—and celebrities alike—opt for ruby rings, sapphire stones, and even orange diamonds.

-Whether you consider yourself a classic girl or someone with a little more edge, here are 25 of our favorite royals rings from recent years.
-From Grace Kelly to Kate Middleton, we think the best ring inspiration comes from the royals!
+Whether you consider yourself classic or someone with a little more edge, here are 25 of our favorite royal rings from recent years.
+From Grace Kelly to Kate Middleton, the best engagement ring inspiration comes from the royals.

-In recent history, Wallis Simpson was the original royal to start the colored engagement stone trend.
-Although their romance forced Prince Edward to abdicate the British throne, he proposed with a 19.77-carat emerald ring by Cartier.
-The ring is engraved with "We are ours now 27 x 36," indicating a proposal date of October 27, 1936.
+In recent history, Wallis Simpson was the first royal to start the colorful stone trend.
+Although her romance with Prince Edward forced him to abdicate the British throne, the royal proposed with a 19.77-carat emerald ring by Cartier.
+The ring is engraved with "We are ours now 27 x 36," indicating their engagement date: October 27, 1936.
 The most scandalous part?
 The engagement occurred before his abdication.

 Lady Elizabeth Bowes-Lyon

-While the Queen Mother’s original engagement ring was a little more classic (she became engaged to King George VI when he presented her with a sapphire ring with diamond accents), it’s the ring she swapped it out for later in life that really caught our attention.
-The ring featured a large pearl, surrounded by a collar of diamonds, that was equally feminine and unusual.
+While the Queen Mother’s original engagement ring was a little more classic (King George VI presented her with a sapphire ring with diamond accents), it’s the ring she swapped it out for later in life that really caught our attention.
+The band featured a large pearl, surrounded by a collar of diamonds, that was equally feminine and unusual.

 Queen Elizabeth II

-The Queen’s engagement ring, given to her by Prince Philip in 1947, will never go out of style.
-The diamonds were taken from a tiara that belonged to Philip’s mother, Princess Alice of Greece—a gift she received from Tsar Nicholas II and Tsarina Alexandra of Russia!
-The round 3-carat center stone is flanked by clusters of smaller stones, all set in timeless platinum.
+The Queen’s engagement ring—given to her by Prince Philip in 1947—will never go out of style.
+Sourced from a tiara, the diamonds originally belonged to Philip’s mother, Princess Alice of Greece—a gift she received from Tsar Nicholas II and Tsarina Alexandra of Russia.
+The round 3-carat center stone is flanked by clusters of smaller gems, all set in timeless platinum.
 Queen Elizabeth II pairs the ring with a Welsh gold band, a nearly century-old tradition in the family.

 Grace Kelly, Princess of Monaco

-The actress-turned-princess gave a generation of girls hope that they, too, might marry royalty, and it all started with an eye-catching engagement ring.
-The centerpiece of the Cartier ring is an over 10-carat emerald-cut diamond, which is flanked by baguettes and set in platinum.
+The actress-turned-princess gave a generation plenty of royal style inspiration, and it all started with an eye-catching engagement ring.
+The centerpiece of her Cartier ring is an over 10-carat emerald-cut diamond flanked by baguette stones set in platinum.

-Queen Margrethe of Denmark's engagement ring is one of the most unique designs we've seen.
-Her future husband proposed with an "toi et moi" ring—a ring made with two diamonds.
-The two large rocks represent the bride and groom.
-Although her husband of fifty years passed away in 2018, she still wears the engagement ring she was gifted in 1967.
+Queen Margrethe of Denmark's engagement ring is one of the most unique designs we've seen yet.
+Her husband proposed with a Toi et Moi ring (which is the style du jour) in 2022 set with two diamonds to represent the bride and groom.
+Although her husband of fifty years passed away in 2018, she still wears the engagement ring he gave her in 1967.

 Prince Charles proposed to Diana with a collection of rings from Garrard, the crown jeweler at the time, asking her to choose her favorite.
 As a rather unconventional choice, Diana chose a gorgeous 12-carat oval blue Ceylon sapphire set in 18-karat white gold.
 Surrounded by 14 solitaire diamonds, it is now one of the most recognizable rings in history.

-The former wife of Prince Andrew, Sarah Ferguson's engagement ring is also from Garrard.
-The oval-cut Burmese ruby is surrounded by ten diamonds and set on a gold band.
-Rumor has it Prince Andrew chose the bright stone because it matched Sarah's fiery red hair.
+Sarah Ferguson's royal engagement ring is also from Garrard.
+The oval-cut Burmese ruby is surrounded by 10 diamonds and set on a gold band.
+Rumor has it, the bright stone was chosen because it matched Sarah's fiery red hair.

 Lady Sarah Chatto

-The only daughter of Princess Margaret, Lady Sarah wed Daniel Chatto in 1994.
-He proposed with a vintage cluster ring.
+Lady Sarah, Princess Margaret's only daughter, wed Daniel Chatto in 1994.
+He proposed with a vintage cluster engagement ring.

 Crown Princess Marie-Chantal of Greece

-Sapphires have popped up time and again as the featured stone of royal engagement rings, and the same goes for the ring worn by Crown Princess Marie-Chantal of Greece.
+Sapphires have popped up time and again as the featured stone of royal engagement rings, and the same goes for the ring that Crown Princess Marie-Chantal of Greece.
 A cabochon sapphire in an East-West setting is placed alongside a heart-shaped diamond in an elegant and non-traditional pairing.